open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ```

 This span represents the third operation in this trace and, like the previous
-one, it's a child of the `hello` span.
+one, it's a child of the 'hello' Span.
 That also makes it a sibling of the
 `hello-greetings` span.

 These three blocks of JSON all share the same `trace_id`, and the `parent_id`